 Find two or three interesting objects.
 You can use more, but be careful not to make your arrangement too complex.
 Set up your still-life.
 Overlap the objects so that the edges meet.
 This will help tie the group of objects together in a pleasing way.
 Notice, in the teacher example, how the plate sits in front of the glass, but it overlaps as well.
 The chips overlap each other and the bun.

-Drawing paper – 4 sheets
+Materials for the Month: Drawing pencil* Plastic eraser Drawing paper – 4 sheets

 *An Ebony pencil makes dark marks and is a good drawing tool.
 Find them in the drafting section of office or craft stores.
 If you have a full set of drawing pencils, use those.
 If you do not have art pencils, a #2 pencil will work.

-You will select actual food objects and arrange them to make a still-life.
+Reference for the Month: You will select actual food objects and arrange them to make a still-life.
 It may be your lunch plate, a stack of fruit, or jars from the pantry.
-These items can be combined with different types of bowls, dishes, cups, pans, and other utensils found in the kitchen.
+These items can be combined with different types of bowls, dishes, cups, pans, and other utensils found in the kitchen. |

 When drawing a still-life from direct observation you should have your drawing paper directly in front of you.
 Arrange the objects on the table surface about twelve inches from the top of the paper.